Tips

 What truly defines a nozzle as "high flow"?
 This is a crucial aspect that many people overlook, and it is rarely connected to the actual performance of nozzles.

-Take the Rapido UHF nozzle, for instance.
-What is its length?
 The original V6 nozzle from E3D measures 12.5mm, with 7.5mm dedicated to the heat block.
 The heat break tube adds extra thermal energy to the melt zone, and these nozzles are generally rated between 7.5 to 15mm³/s.

 Hot-ends like Slice with the Mosquito achieve their "high flow" status by simply extending their melt zones.
 This is a key point: it’s not about an inherent capacity for higher flow, but rather the length of the melt zone that makes the difference.

-I propose a straightforward relationship with a 0.4mm output: for every mm³/s of flow, you need approximately 1mm of melt zone length.
+We propose a straightforward relationship with a 0.4mm output: for every mm³/s of flow, you need approximately 1mm of melt zone length.

 However, let’s not forget that the properties of the nozzle & filament material also significantly enhance melting efficiency.

-For example, I compared a melt zone length similar to that of the BambuLab hot-end, which is 24mm (with 0.4mm output) Calibration tests in Orca Slicer revealed that a standard PLA brand achieved an efficiency of 22-25mm³/s, while using BBL PLA filament pushed that figure to an impressive 27-28mm³/s.
+For example, we compared a melt zone length similar to that of the BambuLab hot-end, which is 24mm (with 0.4mm output) Calibration tests in Orca Slicer revealed that a standard PLA brand achieved an efficiency of 22-25mm³/s, while using BBL PLA filament pushed that figure to an impressive 27-28mm³/s.
 Should we label this as high flow?
 Perhaps not; it’s more about the extended melt zone, thermal efficiency, and the quality of the material used.

 Moreover, tests with our patented modified inner path in a V6 nozzle resulted in a remarkable 30% increase in flow rate, revealing or even surpassing the CHT, now that’s what I would confidently define as high flow.